Dr. David, Dr. David Berger, founder of Wholistic Pediatrics & Family Care

 Many positive benefits are being explored.
 Several studies have demonstrated the therapeutic effects of cannabinoids for nausea and vomiting in many illnesses like cancer and AIDS.
-Controlled studies demonstrate that cannabinoids may be useful in the treatment of asthma and glaucoma, as an appetite stimulant, anticonvulsant, anti-spasmodic, and as antidepressant.
-More research is needed to verify its medical use, but some states and countries, such as Colorado and the Netherlands, have already legalized the medical use of cannabis.
+Controlled studies demonstrate that cannabinoids may be useful in the treatment of asthma and glaucoma, as an appetite stimulant, anticonvulsant, anti-spasmodic, and as an antidepressant.
+More research is needed to verify its medical use, but many states and countries have already legalized cannibis for medical use.

 Marijuana use, in both the short and long term, also has a long list of negative side effects, including addiction or dependency, respiratory problems, and increased risk of heart attack, as well as risks of mental illness and psychological problems.
 Its negative effects on memory and brain development may be long-lasting or permanent.
 Cannabis use during pregnancy may increase the risk of neurobehavioral problems in babies and is associated with low birth weight.

-If the mother uses cannabis, what are the effects on her breastfed baby?
+If the mother uses cannabis, what are the effects on the breastfed baby?